Managing Classifications in a Channel

 Good to know

-You can add as many classification nodes and sub-nodes as you wish.
+- You can add as many classification nodes and child nodes as needed.

 3. Navigate Through the Classification

-An arrow in front of a classification node indicates that it contains sub-nodes.
+- An arrow displayed in front of a classification node indicates that it contains child nodes.

-To explore the hierarchy, click the arrows to open a node and display its sub-nodes.
+- To browse the hierarchy, click the arrows to expand a node and display its child nodes.

 - Change the order of classification nodes.

-- Move a classification node inside or outside another one.
+- Move a classification node inside or outside another node.

 5. Customize Classification Nodes